kjellalmgren/pingservices/pingservices-readme.md

 # Start our newly build image as a service in the cluster

-Now when the cluster is up and running we can start our image pingservices as a service at the manager.
+Now when the cluster is up and running we can start our image pingservices as a service at the manager node.
 Start download the image from hub.docker.com.
-Remember to ssh into the manager when doing this.
+Remember to ssh into the manager node when doing this.

 ## Docker pull images from repository
 	#